Skip to main content

 • pus coming from the wound

-• feeling unwell and have signs of infection
+• feeling unwell with signs of infection

 Womb infection